ossf/scorecard/docs/checks.md

 The check first tries to detect whether [Branch-Protection](checks.md#branch-protection) is enabled on the default branch with at least one required reviewer.
-If this fails, the check determines whether the most recent (~30) commits have a Github-approved review or if the merger is different from the committer (implicit review).
+If this fails, the check determines whether the most recent (~30) commits have a GitHub-approved review or if the merger is different from the committer (implicit review).
 It also performs a similar check for reviews using [Prow](https://github.com/kubernetes/test-infra/tree/master/prow#readme) (labels